-- a) Technical Officers are to lead the development of technical papers and reports, and the collation, analysis, and documentation of methods and results for their respective report cards for review by TWG and the Reef Independent Science Panel (ISP). - b) The Office of the Great Barrier Reef and World Heritage (OGBR&WH) and the Technical Officers will provide secretariat assistance to the TWG.
-The secretariat will coordinate meetings, finalise agendas, take meeting minutes, track meeting actions, and other administrative functions. - c) The meetings will be held on a rotational basis between the report card locations.
-The host Technical Officer or secretariat will organise all logistics for room and catering. - d) The draft minutes will be available to the members within 10 days of a TWG meeting. - e) Material provided to the TWG for review are confidential drafts and not for distribution, unless stated otherwise. - f) TWG members will have an opportunity to provide feedback on TWG processes annually during strategic TWG meetings.
+- a) Environmental Data Analyst/s are to lead the development of technical papers and reports, and the collation, analysis, and documentation of methods and results for their respective Report Cards for review by TWG and the Reef Independent Science Panel (ISP). - b) The Office of the Great Barrier Reef and World Heritage (OGBR&WH) and the Environmental Data Analyst/s will provide secretariat assistance to the TWG.
+The secretariat will coordinate meetings, finalise agendas, take meeting minutes, track meeting actions, and other administrative functions. - c) The meetings will be held on a rotational basis between the Report Card locations.
+The Host Environmental Data Analyst or secretariat will organise all logistics for room and catering. - d) The draft minutes will be available to the members within 10 days of a TWG meeting. - e) Material provided to the TWG for review are confidential drafts and not for distribution, unless stated otherwise. - f) TWG members will have an opportunity to provide feedback on TWG processes annually during strategic TWG meetings.